Rarewolf626/gpx/wp-content/plugins/onesignal-free-web-push-notifications/readme.txt

 === OneSignal - Web Push Notifications ===
 Contributors: OneSignal
 Donate link: https://onesignal.com
-Tags: chrome, firefox, safari, push, push notifications, push notification, chrome push, safari push, firefox push, notification, notifications, web push, notify, mavericks, android, android push, android notifications, android notification, mobile notification, mobile notifications, mobile, desktop notification, roost, goroost, desktop notifications, gcm, push messages, onesignal
+Tags: push notification, push notifications, desktop notifications, mobile notifications, chrome push, android, android notification, android notifications, android push, desktop notification, firefox, firefox push, mobile, mobile notification, notification, notifications, notify, onesignal, push, push messages, safari, safari push, web push, chrome
 Requires at least: 3.8
-Tested up to: 5.0.3
+Tested up to: 5.8
-Stable tag: 1.16.14
+Stable tag: 2.2.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Increase engagement and drive more repeat traffic to your WordPress site with desktop push notifications.
-Now supporting Chrome, Firefox, and Safari.
+Increase engagement and drive more repeat traffic to your WordPress site with push notifications.
+Now a Wordpress VIP Gold Partner.

 == Description ==

 [OneSignal](https://onesignal.com) is an easy way to increase user engagement.
 Use OneSignal to send visitors targeted push notifications so they keep coming back.
 It takes just a few minutes to install.

+As a Wordpress VIP Gold Partner, OneSignal has been rigorously tested to handle even the highest volume use cases with reliability and ease of use.

 After setup, your visitors opt-in to receive push notifications when you publish a new post.
 Visitors receive these notifications even after they’ve left your website, thus driving re-engagement.

 You can configure notification delivery at preset intervals, create user segments, and customize the opt-in process for visitors.

-OneSignal is free for up to 30,000 subscribers; there are no limits on the number of push notifications you can send.
-Contact [support@onesignal.com](mailto:support@onesignal.com) if you have any questions.
-We’d love to hear from you.
+OneSignal’s free plan allows targeting up to 10,000 subscribers with push notifications.
+Contact support@onesignal.com if you have any questions.
+We’d love to hear from you!

 = Company =
-OneSignal is trusted by over 600,000 developers and marketing strategists.
-We power push notifications for everyone from early stage startups to Fortune 500 Companies, sending 4 billion notifications per day.
-It is the most popular push notification plugin on Wordpress with 90,000+ installations.
+OneSignal is trusted by over 1,400,000 developers and marketing strategists.
+We power push notifications for everyone from early stage startups to Fortune 500 Companies, sending over 6 billion notifications per day.
+It is the most popular push notification plugin on Wordpress with 100,000+ installations.

 = Features =
 * **Supports Chrome** (Desktop & Android), **Safari** (Mac OS X), **Microsoft Edge** (Desktop & Android), **Opera** (Desktop & Android) and **Firefox** (Desktop & Android) on both HTTP and HTTPS sites.